Funding Policies and Guidelines

 Although withholding tax is not deducted from fellowship stipends, they are considered taxable income and must be reported to the Internal Revenue Service.
 Academic expenses (such as books and fees) may, however, be tax deductible by individuals.

-Several federal Work-Study positions are available on campus for graduate students who qualify on the basis of financial need.
 This program is open only to U.S. citizens and permanent residents of the United States.
-To apply, file a Free Application for Federal Student Aid (FAFSA) application and the Graduate School's Work-Study application.
+To apply, file a Free Application for Federal Student Aid (FAFSA) application and the Graduate School's Work Study application.

 What is a G1 Student?